 You can’t control your unique genetic makeup, your history of dieting, nor your physiological response.
 But you can control your behaviors.

-Here are two simple (but not necessarily easy) steps you can take to help your natural appetite regulation system get back online and do its job better:
+Here are three simple (but not necessarily easy) steps you can take to help your natural appetite regulation system get back online and do its job better:

 Eat more whole, fresh, minimally processed foods.